whatyouhide/corsica/README.md

 ## Contributing

-If you find a bug or something unclear (including in the documentation!), open an issue on GitHub.
+If you find a bug, something unclear (including in the documentation!) or a behaviour that is not compliant with the latest revision of the [official CORS specification][cors-spec], please open an issue on GitHub.

 If you want to contribute to code or documentation, fork the repository and then open a Pull Request